What is the most expensive luxury smartwatch in the world right now?

-A new era of luxury smartwatches, of all ranges, sizes, styles and finishes has emerged; smartwatches with sapphire screens, made from gold and platinum, encrusted with diamonds and precious stones and paired with rare leather bracelets.
+A new era of luxury smartwatches, of all ranges, sizes, styles and finishes has emerged.

 1. The $9000 Breitling Exospace B55 Black Titanium Smartwatch

-When compared to other smartwatches on the market, Breitling’s smartwatch has a unique feature in the dual time zones which adapts to whatever the current time zone is.
+When compared to other high-end smartwatches available on the market, Breitling’s luxury smartwatch has a few unique features.

-Also, the watch has analogue hands which work like a regular mechanical watch, complementing the watch’s call, texts, emails, and social media notifications.
+Also, Breitling’s luxury smartwatch has analogue hands which work like a regular mechanical watch.

 2. The $15,000 de Grisogono Samsung Gear S2 Luxury Smartwatch

-The result of a partnership between the Korean tech giant Samsung and the exclusive luxury Swiss jeweller de Grisogono, this timepiece is the most expensive luxury smartwatch that Samsung has ever made!
+This beauty is the unexpected result of a rare partnership between the Korean tech giant Samsung and the exclusive luxury Swiss jeweller de Grisogono.

-Designed by Fawaz Gruosi, de Grisogono Samsung Gear S2 is crafted like a jewellery watch and tailored to the intricacies and innovations of Samsung technology.
+Designed by Fawaz Gruosi, de Grisogono Samsung Gear S2 is crafted like a jewellery watch.

 3. The $15,500 LV Tambour Horizon Monogram Eclipse Limited Edition Smartwatch